Salesforce-VyTien/acceptance-tests/README.md

 ## Running tests

-By default, tests will run using PhantomJS and a headless browser rather than Selenium and Firefox.
+By default, tests will run using PhantomJS server and a headless browser rather than Selenium server and Firefox.
 PhantomJS will start automatically.

+Headless tests run 2x as fast as browser tests.

 You should be able to run the tests with `codecept run`.
 You should be able to run an individual test with `codecept run tests/acceptance/path_to_test/testName.php`.